matteocourthoud/awesome-causal-inference/courses.md

 # Causal Inference Courses

-The following is a list of free courses in Causal Inference, sortedy by date.
+The following is a list of free courses in Causal Inference, sortedy by format and date.

 - [Video Lectures](#video-lectures)
 - [Slides](#slides)